Lspeight/Honors_Thesis/script/README.md

 # Script
-"Histone_analzyer.sh" contains the python to analyze the data
+"histone_analyzer.py" contains the python code to analyze the data
 #### To run the Repetitive Gene Selection Tool (RGS):
 - ```./run_rgs_analysis.sh```